 By JILL COLVIN and JULIE CARR SMYTH

-Tuesday’s primary races mark the first multistate contest of the 2022 midterm season and will serve as the most clarifying test to date of Trump’s ongoing influence in his party more than a year after leaving office under the cloud of two impeachments and the Jan.
-6 insurrection.
-A Vance victory would likely embolden Trump to keep asserting himself in primary campaigns ahead of another potential presidential run.
+The primaries also serve as a clarifying test of Trump’s influence in his party.
+A Vance victory will likely embolden Trump to keep asserting himself in primary campaigns ahead of another potential presidential run.
 A setback, however, would raise questions about whether GOP voters are seeking a new direction, especially in a state he won twice by margins of 8 percentage points.

 The race will also go down as the most expensive in state history, with more than $66 million in TV and radio spending alone, according to the Columbus-based Medium Buying firm.